Last Updated on December 20, 2025 by Emma Fajcz | Published: September 6, 2019

 This set menu, most commonly found during lunchtime on work days, typically changes each day while the price stays the same.
 Even in slightly more upscale spots, you should be able to get at least a two- or three-course meal for under €25.

-Understand the order of operations
+Understand the Order of Operations

 This might seem obvious, but if you want to truly appreciate a French meal, it’s important to consume it in the right order.
 Beyond the typical entrée-plat-dessert combination, you can also add in a cheese plate, an alcoholic digestif, and an espresso to top it off.
+(Our suggestion: always, always, always go for the cheese plate.)

 If you really want to eat like a local in Paris, throughout the meal don’t be shy to ask for more bread to sop up the glorious juices and sauces.
 And don’t worry—you won’t be charged extra for it!

 Here in France, a meal is made up of food and conversation, with each playing an equal role in the pleasure of it.
-That’s why most French towns, and even to a certain extent Paris, close down between noon and 2 p.m. (rule #1).
+That’s why most French towns, and even to a certain extent Paris, close down between noon and 2 pm (rule #1).

 Even in Paris, which is unlike the rest of France in myriad other ways, the on-the-go meal snarfed down at one’s desk while continuing to work is rare.
 Indeed, this element of French culture—the slow, deliberate meal—is still alive and well in the capital.

 You only live once—and in Paris, much of that life is spent around a table with friends and delicious food.
+Life is short—savor every moment and every bite!

-You know how to eat like a local in Paris—now it’s time to practice.
 A great way to do that?
 Join us on our Paris Ultimate Food Tour for a crash course in food shopping and dining out Parisian style.
 After a morning discovering the city’s most delicious bites, you’ll leave armed with knowledge about how to make the most of every meal throughout the rest of your trip.